crossskyLi/crossskyli/README.md

 ## Hello there! 🚀
 ----
-### 你好~ 我是李（lee）
- - 在深圳工作和生活
- - 从事前端开发
- - 感兴趣于 前端工程化，nodejs 相关的事情
- - 乐于分享讨论，期待你的交流
- - 曾在腾讯、商汤任职
- - 联系我： liguanliang1007@163.com
 ### Hi, I'm Lee.
-- I live and work in Shenzhen
+- 🔭 I live and work in Shenzhen
-- I'm a front-end developer
+- 😄 I'm a front-end engineer.
-- I'm interested in front-end engineering and NodeJS
+- 🤔 I'm interested in front-end engineering and NodeJS
-- worked in Tencent & Sensetime
+- 🌱 Experience: worked in Tencent & Sensetime
-- Contact: liguanliang1007@163.com
+- 📫 Reach me: liguanliang1007@163.com

 <!--
 **crossskyLi/crossskyli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.